 Though possibly peaking too early, the band continued to record and tour through the 80s and then into the early 90s as the Anglo-American pop rock and power pop scenes evolved.
 While their second album, Bangin’, hit the top 20 on the Billboard 200 list had both singles hit the Top 40 Mainstream Rock chart, the group began losing their popular audience by their third album, Voices of Babylon, in 1989.
 Drummer Alan Jackman left and, now as a duo, they recorded ‘Diamond Days’ in 1991.
 After the disappointing response to their 1992 album ‘Rockeye’, which represented a shift towards progressive rock and arena rock, the group essentially disbanded in the 90s.

 They resumed touring in 1998, and thereafter the band released two live albums via their website.
 The group’s comeback album, ‘Any Time Now’, was released by Sidewinder Records in March 2006 and constituted a comeback to their traditional pop rock sound.
 In mid-2009, the Outfield entered a London studio to begin recording their seventh studio album.
 Titled ‘Replay’, it saw a June 28, 2011 release, with the band’s cult following enjoying deliberately retro sounding songs such as “California Sun”.
-Although popular interest in the band has waned since their 80s musical heyday, their group had maintained a devoted fan base among followers of the power pop genre.
+Although popular interest in the band has waned since their 80s musical heyday, their group hs maintained a devoted fan base among followers of the power pop genre for many years.

 Registered users can edit this page.
 Sign up now, it’s free and you will discover so much great music :)